Palma de Mallorca: Old city

-The Old City (in the southeast area of Palma behind the cathedral) is a maze of streets clearly hinting at an Arab past.
-Except for a few streets and squares which allow traffic and are populated with tourists most of the time, the walkways of this city quarter are fairly narrow, quiet streets, surrounded by a diverse range of interesting buildings, the architecture of which is comparable to cities such as Florence.
+The Old City is in the southeast area of Palma behind the cathedral.
+Except for a few streets and squares which allow traffic and are populated with tourists most of the time, the walkways of this city quarter are fairly narrow.
+The architecture of the city is comparable to cities such as Florence.
 The majority are private houses, some of which are open to the public as discreet museums or galleries.
 The Old City is also home to the Ajuntament (or Town Hall), the Convent of the cathedral, and the Banys Àrabs.